 There is a lot of confusion surrounding whether or not plants should be placed in the bedroom.
 Many have heard that they should exist outside this room because of their need to be watered, which brings in water energy.
-But others have heard that having plants is good feng shui, as they remove carbon dioxide from the air.
+But others have heard that having plants is good feng shui, as they introduce a restorative energy.
 We've cleared up these misconceptions and have tips for promoting good feng shui, with or without plants.

 For starters, if you've been told these opinions before, what you heard is correct in some aspects.
 There are absolutely conflicting viewpoints when it comes to plants in the bedroom from a feng shui perspective.

 Our feng shui experts at The Spruce have found that plants are good feng shui for the bedroom.
 Living green plants bring in wood energy.
-Wood energy is healing and cultivates kindness and flexibility.
+Wood energy is rejuvenating and cultivates kindness and flexibility.
 The bedroom is the space you spend the most time in, so the power of plants can impact you the most in the bedroom.
-Studies show that a view of trees, plants, and nature outside a bedroom window is healing.
 Plants can bring in life and nature energy.

 Some feng shui practitioners do not recommend plants in the bedroom because wood element also has an aspect of upward and expansive energy.
 To understand this qi (life force energy), try visualizing a sprout unfurling and pushing out of the shell of seed.
-This type of energy may not be the best for those who are sensitive and have trouble sleeping.
-The active energy of wood may affect the quality of your sleep, but it really depends on your personal qi.
+This type of energy may not be the best for those who are sensitive or restless.

 Depending on the practitioner, there are different views on the feng shui of plants in the bedroom.
 There are dozens of feng shui schools with slightly varied teachings.
 That’s the reason why you may see incompatible takes on this topic.
 For instance in the BTB school, there’s actually an adjustment for an orchid plant in the bedroom to invite a romantic partnership with a noble and kind person.

 The key is to test things out for yourself.
 If you have the urge to put plants in your primary bedroom, listen to that.
 Try it out and sense how you feel.
 If it makes no difference, then maybe plants in the bedroom are neutral for you.
-If you have trouble sleeping, observe if things improve when the plants are moved out of the bedroom.
-Again, check in with your senses and listen carefully to what your body and heart tell you.
+Check in with your senses and listen carefully to what your body and heart tell you.

 About This Term: Primary Bedroom